Fenqihu Old Street: Bentos, Bamboo & Fireflies in Alishan Region

 • November to February: 鉅角雪螢 or “Giant Horned Snow Firefly”

-The easiest way to see them is to take advantage of Fenqihu Hotel’s free firefly walking tour every evening except Tuesdays and Wednesdays.
+The easiest way to see them is to take advantage of Fenqihu Hotel’s free firefly walking tour every evening except Tuesdays and Wednesdays in spring.

 If you are visiting on one of those days or staying at a different hotel, don’t worry, I’ll tell you exactly how to find them below!